 Here are some interesting facts about Sherpa culture:

-Sherpas are renowned for their mountaineering skills
+People recognize Sherpas for their mountaineering skills.

 The Sherpa people of Nepal are famous for their exceptional mountaineering skills and have been instrumental in assisting numerous successful expeditions to the world’s highest peak, Mount Everest.